nais/doc/docs/security/salsa/salsa.md

 Trivy parses the .jar files directly and does not have access to the dependency resolution information.
 Here is 2 alternatives:

-1. Alternative 1 for Gradle users.
+Alternative 1, GitHub workflow for Gradle users.

 No need to add any plugins to your build file.
 You will get a deep graph of nested transitive dependencies.
+The generated sbom will be located in the ` dependency-graph-reports` directory.

 !!!
 Gradle Action
     Generate a SBOM with the gradle build action.